SRINIOLO2/InclusiveBodyTracker/README.md

 Inclusive Body Composition Tracker 🌈💪
 Version: 0.6 (Beta)

-Welcome to the Inclusive Body Composition Tracker, an empowering and unique fitness application designed with the diverse needs of transgender and intersex individuals in mind.
-This app goes beyond traditional binary calculations to offer a more personalized and affirming way to understand and track your body's journey.

 ✨ What Makes This App Special?
 Most body composition calculators assume a binary sex, which doesn't accurately reflect the complexities of body changes for transgender and intersex people, especially those undergoing hormone replacement therapy (HRT) or gender-affirming surgeries.
 Our app addresses this by introducing a groundbreaking "Femininity Crossfade" feature.